AbdelrhmanAli123/Advanced-DevOps-Project/README.md

 - update the values.yaml with the appropriate values
 ### 6. automate infra using Jenkins
 - now we have to create a parameterized pipeline for automating the infrastructure creation
-- in my case, I used two options as a parameter --> (apply & destroy)
+- in my case, I used two options as a parameters --> (apply & destroy)
 - ![parm-terr](https://github.com/AbdelrhmanAli123/advanced-devops-task/assets/133269614/50021f0b-e792-48ee-861a-16b3a75594bd)
 - Jenkins file existed under `jenkins_files` directory
 - note: don't forget to add your aws credential --> aws access and secret access key
   ![terraform-jenkins](https://github.com/AbdelrhmanAli123/advanced-devops-task/assets/133269614/53bbe809-a02b-4b1a-9eba-e370eea9395e)

-### 7. automate build, push and trigeer the CD pipeline
+### 7. Automate build, push, and trigger the CD pipeline
 - now we need to create a CI pipeline
 - CI pipeline will pull the repo
 - dockerize the nodejs app